 Biomechanics option for mechanical engineering

-More than 70 faculty from a variety of multidisciplinary departments across KU and KU Medical Center are affiliated with KU's Bioengineering program.
+More than 80 faculty from more than 30 multidisciplinary departments and centers across KU and the KU Medical Center are affiliated with KU’s Bioeingeering Program.

 Bioengineering Degree Pathways

 - Accelerated M.S. in Bioengineering

 KU’s Bioengineering program is closely tied to the KU medical center (KUMC).
 KUMC is the only national cancer institute-designated comprehensive cancer center in the region, and one of only 31 centers with a designation as a national institutes of health Alzheimer’s disease center.